Overview

 Industrial processes

-Industrial uses for hydrogen include fossil fuel refining and bitumen upgrading, ammonia and fertilizers, chemicals, and liquid synthetic fuels.
+Industrial uses for hydrogen include fuel refining and bitumen upgrading, ammonia and fertilizers, chemicals, and liquid synthetic fuels.

 About 55% of Alberta’s current hydrogen production is used for heavy oil upgrading, 38% is used for the chemical sector and chemical industry by-products, and 7% for oil refining.